Tenant Screening: Everything You Need to Know

 We’d love to connect with you.

-Finding the right tenants and avoiding the bad ones is critical for any landlord that wants to maintain their sanity while growing their rental business.
+Finding the right tenants and avoiding the bad ones is critical for any landlord who wants to maintain their sanity while growing their rental business.
 Online tenant screening is therefore an indispensable tool.

-Just think about it, almost every nightmare rental scenario relates to the quality and maturity of your tenants: late payments, trashed properties, pet problems, evictions, etc. The cost of skipping tenant screening – adds up.
-But all of these challenges can be mitigated or entirely avoided if you have the right renter.
+Just think about it: Almost every nightmare rental scenario – late payments, trashed properties, pet problems, evictions – relates to the quality and maturity of your tenants.
+The cost of skipping tenant screening adds up.
+But all these challenges can be mitigated or entirely avoided if you have the right tenant.

 Advantages of Tenant Screening

-The full cost of evicting a tenant – including legal fees, lost rental income, etc. – can be anywhere from $3500 to $10,000 – a steep price to pay for winding up with the wrong renter.
+The full cost of evicting a tenant – including legal fees, lost rental income, etc. – can be anywhere from $3500 to $10,000, which is a steep price to pay for winding up with the wrong renter.
 Requiring a credit report and criminal history is your best ally in the battle against bad tenants.
 But avoiding expensive evictions isn’t the only advantage an effective tenant screening process offers.

 Avoid Bad Tenants

 For starters, not all bad tenants merit eviction.
 Some tenants will pay late, disrupt neighbors, and treat your property with a general level of carelessness, but they won’t do any of these things to a degree that makes eviction worth the time, effort, or cost.
 They’ll be a headache, sure, but not as big a headache as a legal battle.

 Finding the right renters not just by running background checks but also through better applications and passive screening can help you avoid these headache tenants, and that’s a major plus.